 2.3.1.2.
 Driver, plus a load so distributed as to give the maximum technically permissible load on the rear axle or axles, or the maximum permissible mass of the vehicle, whichever occurs first, without exceeding a front axle load calculated as the sum of the front axle load of the unladen vehicle plus 25 per cent of the maximum permissible payload on the front axle.
 Conversely, the front axle is so considered when the load platform is at the front.

 2.4.
-Vehicles in category N without a load surface:
+Vehicles of category N without a load surface:

 2.4.1.
 Drawing vehicles for semi-trailers: